The Infrastructure of Shadows: Why We Build Bridges in the Void

 People ask why anyone would bother running a relay or a bridge.
 They want a reason that sounds noble.
 They want to hear about 'freedom' or 'democracy.'

 Tor works because it is a crowd.
-If the crowd is small, the observers—those cold, faceless entities in Delhi or D.C.—can see every movement.
-They can see the tilt of the head, the slight tremor in the hand.
+If the crowd is small, the surveillance machinery — the ISPs, the intelligence agencies in Delhi or D.C. — can see every movement.
+They can trace the tilt of the head, the slight tremor in the hand.
 But if the crowd grows, if the geographic diversity becomes a sprawling, incoherent mess, the correlation attacks fail.
 The observers blink.

 More independent relays mean more paths.
 More uncertainty.
 A harder time for the ISPs and the state machinery to pin a name to a soul.